goujilinouhaila-coder/Multiplication_table/README.md

 The main code is in the `/.multiplication_table` folder.
 And The `./report` folder contains a jupyter notebook, that generates the graph on the console and the graphical interface.

+You can  get a list of the installed package in the `./requirements.txt` folder.

 Finally, to try if our package works well we tested it on some examples that are stored in thefolder `/.Example`